 Over 50 million Americans have some form of tinnitus.

 Castor Oil for Tinnitus

 It’s very inexpensive.
 They tell you to soak a cloth and lay that cloth over your ear.
-This is supposed to make the tinnitus stop.
+This is supposed to make the ringing in your ears stop.

 Castor oil may have some therapeutic value for some conditions.
 But hearing cannot be naturally treated or restored.
-Once hearing is damaged, it doesn’t heal like other parts of your body.
+Once your hearing is damaged, it doesn’t heal in the same way as other parts of your body.

 There is no scientific proof to show that remedies like this can somehow fix the cause of tinnitus.
-The American Tinnitus Association notes that you can find all kinds of claims on the Internet, but because nobody has been able to measure any kind of impact, they say it’s likely a placebo effect.
+The American Tinnitus Association notes that you can find all kinds of claims on the Internet, but because nobody has been able to measure any kind of impact, they say any improvement is likely a placebo effect.

 But the great news is that they are reliable and proven ways to treat tinnitus.